DavidCEllis/ducktools-env/README.md

 `shiv` allows you to bundle zipapps with C extensions, but doesn't provide for any `online` installs and will extract everything into one `~/.shiv` directory unless otherwise specified.
-`ducktools-env` will create a separate environment for each independent project, or for temporary environments by matching specification.
+`ducktools-env` will create a separate environment for each unique set of requirements for temporary environments by matching specification.

 ### PEX ###

 `pex` provides an assortment of related tools for developers alongside a `.pex` bundler.
 It doesn't (to my knowledge) have support for inline script metadata and it makes `.pex` files instead of `.pyz` files.

+### Hatch ###

+`Hatch` allows you to run scripts with inline dependencies, but requires the user on the other end already have hatch installed.
+The goal of `ducktools-env` is to make it so you can quickly bundle the script into a zipapp that will work on the other end with only Python as the requirement.

+### pipx ###

+`pipx` is another tool that allows you to install packages from PyPI and run them as applications based on their `[project.scripts]` and `[project.gui-scripts]`.
+This is *somewhat* a goal of ducktools.env, except it would build separate zipapps for each script and the apps would share the same cached python environment.

 ## Why not use UV for dependency management? ##